wolfeidau/exitus/README.md

-# golang-backend-postgres
+# exitus

-This project illustrates a backend microservice built with golang which serves data from a postgresql database.
+exitus is a very simple issue tracking API, it was built to illustrate a backend microservice built with golang which serves data from a postgresql database.

+The name is derived from the origin of the word "issue".

+> Middle English (in the sense ‘outflowing’): from Old French, based on Latin exitus, past participle of exire ‘go out’.

 One thing to note is I am using some of the patterns from https://github.com/sourcegraph/sourcegraph to power this service, so big shout out to a great product and project.